Luis Valente

 Süddeutsche Zeitung, News article

-Nature Flower power
+Nature, Flower power

-Le Figaro, News article
+Science, News article

 Zosterops inornatus (Olivier Hebert)